elsagis/streaming_06_smart-smoker/README.md

-# Streaming_05_smart_smoker
+# streaming_06_smart_smoker

 Author: Elsa Ghirmazion
-Date: February 7, 2023 Class: Streaming Data Assignment: Module 05
+Date: February 15, 2023 Class: Streaming Data Assignment: Module 05

-This program uses producers and task queues (RabbitMQ).
+This program uses 1 producer, 3 task queues (RabbitMQ), 1 consumer, and 3 callbacks.
 It reads data from the smoker-temps.csv file for smart smokers.

-Creating a producer, using 3 task_queues, and 3 callbacks.

-#Instructions on how to run the program
-## Before You Begin

-1. Fork this starter repo into your GitHub.
-1. Clone your repo down to your machine.
-1. View / Command Palette - then Python: Select Interpreter
-1. Select your conda environment.
-1. Execute the Producer
+Execute the Producer
+Open 2 Anaconda Prompt Terminals
-1. Run bbq_producer.py (say y to monitor RabbitMQ queues)
+Run bbq_producer.py file (say y to monitor RabbitMQ queues) Run bbq_consumer.py file

-## The Problem / Challenge To Solve
-Please read about the Smart Smoker system here: Smart Smoker Access the smoker data file here Download smoker data file here.
-We want to stream information from a smart smoker.
-Read one value every half minute. (sleep_secs = 30)

-smoker-temps.csv has 4 columns:

-[0] Time = Date-time stamp for the sensor reading
-[1] Channel1 = Smoker Temp --> send to message queue "01-smoker"
-[2] Channe2 = Food A Temp --> send to message queue "02-food-A"
-[3] Channe3 = Food B Temp --> send to message queue "02-food-B"

-## Assignment Details
+Assignment Details
 Using a Barbeque Smoker
 When running a barbeque smoker, we monitor the temperatures of the smoker and the food to ensure everything turns out tasty.
 Over long cooks, the following events can happen: